richpl/PyBasic/README.md

 * **TAB**(x) -  When included in a **PRINT** statement *print-list*, specifies the position *x* on the line where the next text will be printed.
 If the specified position *x* is less than the current print position a newline is printed and the print location is set to the specified column.
 If the **TAB** function is used anywhere other than on a **PRINT** statement, it will return a string containing *x* spaces with no CR/LF

-**NOTE** For compatibility with older basic dialetcs, all string indexes are 1 based.

 Examples for **ASC**, **CHR$** and **STR$**
 ```
 > 10 I = 65